Tsukiuta: Appearance

 Aoi has fine, soft hair that is platinum-blonde with a faint tawny shade, with two distinctive tufts of hair bent outward on the top of his head, reminiscent of wings, and sky-blue eyes.
 He has fair, smooth skin.
 One of his casual attires is a black t-shirt with a cerulean blue jacket and dark blue jeans.

-He is often described as very handsome and pretty, a trait he shares with the rest of the Satsuki family, making them well-known as the good-looking family in their neighborhood.
+He is often described as very handsome and pretty, a trait he shares with the rest of the Satsuki family, making them well known as the good-looking family in their neighborhood.
 He and his older brother, Chihiro, both resemble their father in particular.
 It is said that whenever he smiles, there is always a momentary flash of light.

 His theme color is light blue or sky blue.

 Personality

 He is described as a refreshing person, to the point that he can be too refreshing.
 He is nicknamed 'Gravi's Prince' or the 'Refreshing Prince' by the rest of the members due to his princely charm.
 Very mature and level-headed, he, together with Yayoi Haru, look after and back up the rest of Six Gravity.

-He is a naturally diligent, serious person, which makes it hard for him to laze around and take things easy.
-He is also bad when it comes to love stories.
+He is portrayed as diligent and serious, and has difficulty relaxing.
+He is also depicted as inexperienced in romantic situations.

 Despite being adult-like on the surface, he also has a rather cute and childish side, which he originally only showed to his childhood friend, Uduki Arata, but is now more often revealing this side of his to the rest of Six Gravity's members.
 He also tends to become lonely sometimes.
 He spends most of his time with Arata, his best friend.

 History

-Aoi is the youngest son of the Satsuki family, a family well-known in their neighborhood for being very good-looking.
+Aoi is the youngest son of the Satsuki family, a family well known in their neighborhood for being very good-looking.
 He was scouted together with his childhood friend, Arata, when they tried to return Kuroda based on the contact address on his collar.
 He made his debut during his second year of senior high school.